Prescribed fire scheduled on Naval Weapons Station

 JOINT BASE CHARLESTON, S.C.
-(WCBD) — Personnel from Joint Base Charleston and the Air Force Wildland Fire Center will conduct a prescribed fire today, Feb.
-14, on the Naval Weapons Station.
-The prescribed fire will start at approximately 10:30 a.m. on Tuesday, February 14 and continue until approximately 6 p.m.
+(WCBD) — Personnel from Joint Base Charleston and the Air Force Wildland Fire Center will conduct a prescribed fire on Thursday, February 16, on the Naval Weapons Station in the Northside Burn Area.

+The prescribed fire will start at approximately 10:30 a.m. and continue until approximately 7 p.m.

 A prescribed fire is not a wildfire.
 It is a managed burn, conducted by trained natural resources professionals.
 These fires are coordinated with the South Carolina Forestry Commission and with federal and municipal fire departments.